 Dry cleaning– The chemicals used in dry cleaning are harmful for fertility and linked to miscarriage.
 Avoid dry-cleaning if at all possible.
 If not possible, have your partner drop off and pick up the items, and then hang them somewhere to air out for a few days before using them yourself.

 Sunscreen– The only sunscreens that are safe are zinc oxide and titanium dioxide.
 Avoid any other active ingredient which may be a carcinogen or an endocrine disruptor.
 Avoid aerosols and anything with a fragrance due to phthalate concerns.
+Check out my full post on the hazards of sunscreen, and non-toxic options here!

 What CAN you do?